-By the second semester of their first year, students should identify a faculty member who will serve as her or his advisor and with whom he/she will consult concerning the MA Project.
+By the second semester of their first year, students should identify a faculty member who will serve as their advisor and with whom they will consult concerning the MA Project.

 M.A.
 Project and Defense

 The M.A.
 Project and its defense serve as the final requirements that must be satisfied prior to graduation.
 The MA Project should be viewed as an opportunity for you to showcase the knowledge and skills learnt in your Childhood Studies courses.
 Your Project could include, but is not limited to, the following: